Metro, buses and trams in Barcelona: prices and top tips to save money

 Hola Bcn 48h: 15.20 euros

 T50/30: 43.50 euros

 Public transport offers a simple and practical way of getting around Barcelona.
 The vehicles and facilities are clean and modern, and all tourist sites in the city are easily accessible using the network.

 T10, T 70/30, T50/30, T dia, Hola BCN – new Star Wars droids?
 No… these are some of the public tranport tickets most suitable for a stay in Barcelona.
 Other options are available, but only to residents of the city.

-In this article, we will inform you of the rates of zone 1, the main tourist attractions are located there.
+In this article, we will inform you of the rates of zone 1 (green on the map), the main tourist attractions are located there.
 It’s the cheapest and it includes Barcelona and its suburbs.